Jess Lourey

-Jessica "Jess" Lourey (born 1970) is an American author of crime, young adult, and magic realism novels, children's books, and nonfiction books.
-She's an Amazon Charts bestselling, Anthony and ITW Thriller Award-winning author who's also been shortlisted for an Edgar, Agatha, Lefty, and Minnesota Book Award.
+Jessica Lourey (born 1970) is an American author of crime, young adult, and magic realism novels, children's books, and nonfiction books.

 Biography

 Lourey was born in 1970, in Tacoma, Washington and presently lives in Minneapolis, Minnesota.
 She has two children.
 Her husband, Jay, died of suicide shortly after their wedding, which prompted her creative writing career.

 In August 2016, she presented at the TEDxRapidCity event, where she "explores how everyone, not just authors, can use the power of fiction to transform."

 Lourey has received a Master of Arts and Master of Science degree.
 As of 2021, she taught at St. Cloud Technical and Community College for 11 years in the college's Liberal Arts division.
 There, she received The Loft’s Excellence in Teaching fellowship.
 She retired from teaching in August 2021 to pursue writing full-time.

 In addition to writing novels, Lourey is a blogger for Psychology Today and hosts writing workshops.